CNA-Tech/PKS-Ninja/LabGuides/PksInstallPhase1-IN3138/readme.md

 </details>
 <br/>

-1.3 On the `Select name and folder` screen, rename the Virtual machine name `opsman` and select `RegionA01` as the datacenter
+1.3 On the `Select name and location` screen, rename the Virtual machine name `opsman` and select `RegionA01` as the datacenter

 <details><summary>Screenshot 1.3</summary>
 <img src="Images/2018-10-21-17-09-11.png">
 </details>
 <br/>

-1.4 On the `Select a compute resource` screen, select the `pks-mgmt-1` resource pool
+1.4 On the `Select a resource` screen, select the `pks-mgmt-1` resource pool

 <details><summary>Screenshot 1.4</summary>
 <img src="Images/2018-10-21-17-12-16.png">